pygments/pygments/doc/docs/api.rst

     Will raise :exc:`pygments.util.ClassNotFound` if no formatter for that filename is found.

-.. function:: load_formatter_from_file(filename, **options)
+.. function:: load_formatter_from_file(filename, formattername="CustomFormatter", **options)

     Return a `Formatter` subclass instance loaded from the provided file, relative to the current directory.
-The file is expected to contain a CustomFormatter class which matches Pygments' formatter definitions.
+The file is expected to contain a Formatter class named ``formattername`` (by default, CustomFormatter).
 Users should be very careful with the input, because this method is equivalent to running eval on the input file.
 The formatter is given the `options` at its instantiation.

-    :exc:`IOError` is raised if the file is not found or unreadable

-    :exc:`ImportError` is raised if the file doesn't have a CustomFormatter class
+    :exc:`ClassNotFound` is raised if there are any errors loading the Formatter

-    Additionally, arbitrary exceptions could occur when evaluating the file

-    .. versionadded:: ?
+    .. versionadded:: 2.2

 .. module:: pygments.styles